igrishaev/dynamodb/README.md

 ### Query

-The Query target allows to seach items that partially match a primary key.
-Imagine the primary key of a table is `:user/id :HASH` and `:user/name
+The Query target allows searching items that match a primary key partially or match some range.
+Imagine the primary key of a table is `:user/id :HASH` and `:user/name :RANGE`.
-:RANGE`.
 Here is what you have in the database:

 ```clojure
 {:user/id 1